 There are several factors to consider when choosing a jewelry wire.
 Some very specific jewelry pieces require rigid wires to create volume in the design.
 Most of the time, however, you'll need a strong, flexible wire.
 You should also note the hole diameter of the beads you'll be using and the strength required to hold your creation in place.

 Of course, the thicker your wire, the more strands it will have and the more resistant it will be, provided the jewel is closed correctly.
-So sometimes you have to make concessions or change the beads near the clasp so that they have a slightly larger hole.
+So sometimes you have to make concessions or change the beads near the clasp so that they have a larger hole.

-You also need to think about how flexible you want your creation to be.
+You also need to think about how flexible you want your design to be.
 Unless your creation requires your wire to remain in the air, as in the case of wedding necklaces composed of several aerial wires, or the wire used is very fine (less than 0.38 mm), then there's little point in choosing 7-strand.

 Choose 49-strand twisted wire when your creation requires great flexibility and strength.
 Choose 19-strand stranded wire when your creation requires good flexibility, and 7-strand stranded wire when your creation requires medium flexibility.